Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 	vmb upload {<mod_name1> <mod_name2>... | --all}  [-n <changenote>] [--open] [--skip]

-This will use `itemV1.cfg` or `itemV2.cfg` in the mod's folder and upload the last built version.
-Seems to only update the mod if the content has changed.
+This will use `itemV1.cfg` or `itemV2.cfg` in the mod's folder (if not overwritten by `--cfg`) and upload the last built version.
+Workshop seems to only update the mod if the content was changed.
+If multiple mods are specified, they will all be uploaded with the same changenote.
+`--all` - must be set in order to upload all mods.
 `--changenote` or `-n`- list of changes made
 `--open` or `-o` - opens the mod's url after uploading
 `--skip` or `-s` - only uploads the contents of .cfg